 With disappointment and frustration, we write today about the decision in the Johnson v.
 Grants Pass case.

 The U.S. Supreme Court today decided that the US Constitution does not protect homeless people against cruel and unusual punishment, even when they have no choice to sleep in public using items like blankets or pillows.
-Today's 6 to 3 decision by the Supreme Court in the Johnson v.
+Today's 6 - 3 decision by the Supreme Court in the Johnson v.
 Grants Pass case sets a dangerous precedent for the quarter of a million people who sleep outside each night in America and for the millions of families who are just one missed paycheck away from homelessness.
-This ruling makes it easier to jail or ticket unhoused people and youth for sleeping outside, which will only make it more difficult to escape homelessness.
+This ruling makes it easier to jail or ticket unhoused people including youth, for sleeping outside, which will only make it more difficult to escape homelessness.

 As Dan Freed, former resident of Covenant House New York puts it, “As someone who was homeless as a teenager, I can say first-hand how difficult it is to get back on your feet.
 Creating criminal penalties to address homelessness will only worsen the issue and prevent the opportunity for those to get ahead.
 Instead of eliminating homelessness, these penalties exacerbate the struggles homeless populations face, making it harder for them to overcome their circumstances.”

 The decision to allow increasing criminalization of homelessness will disproportionately affect young people, who are already at higher risk of homelessness due to factors like family issues, abuse, aging out of foster care, and economic hardship.
-Being given a fine, misdemeanor, or felony because you have nowhere else to sleep will disrupt a young person’s stability continuing into adulthood, increasing their susceptibility to mental health issues, and creating barriers to education, employment, and housing—all of which make finding a path out of homelessness even more difficult.
+Being given a fine, misdemeanor, or felony because you have nowhere else to sleep will disrupt a young person’s stability now and into adulthood, increasing their susceptibility to mental health issues, and creating barriers to education, employment, and housing—all of which make finding a path out of homelessness even more difficult.
 Homeless youth don’t need more hurdles or a criminal record to marginalize them further.
 Instead, society, including local governments, needs to create supportive resources, effective outreach programs, and legitimate safety nets.

 What this decision really shows is that you can be fined and criminalized for simply becoming homeless, or having never had a real home in the first place.